Our Collection /

 The Art Bank retains the right to have minor repairs, cleaning, etc. done by conservation specialists.
 In cases where the integrity of the work may be undermined, the artist will be asked to either repair the work or approve the work to be done by Art Bank professional staff.

-Funds permitting, the Art Bank purchases artworks for its collection through an open call across Canada.
+When funds are available, the Art Bank purchases artworks for its collection through an open call to artists across Canada.
 The works are purchased based on recommendations by a peer assessment committee made up of artists, art administrators, and curators, from across the country.

-The artworks must be current (created within the last five years of the acquisition); created by living Canadian artists or permanent residents of Canada; and submitted directly by the artist or the artist’s representative.
+The artworks must be created within the last five years, by living Canadian artists or permanent residents of Canada.
+Submissions must be made directly by the artist or the artist’s representative to the Art Bank.